schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Intruder

-A multimedia artist borrows a insufferable bicycle at a walkway.
+A multimedian artist borrows an insufferable bicycle at a walkway.

 ## Breadth